ballerina-guides/integration-samples/gmail-to-salesforce-lead/README.md

-# Example to create leads obtained via email on Salesforce using the OpenAI API.
+# Email Lead Info into Salesforce using OpenAI.
+This sample creates a lead on [Salesforce](https://salesforce.com) for each email marked with a specific label on [Gmail](https://mail.google.com) using the [OpenAI](https://openai.com) chat API to infer customer details.

 ## Use case
 The following sample demonstrates a scenario in which customer leads obtained through email are automatically pushed to Salesforce.
-The required details for the lead (name, company, designation etc.) are inferred using the content of the email and the OpenAI chat API.
+The required details for the lead (name, company, designation, etc.) are inferred from the content of the email and the OpenAI chat API.

-When the user receives an email pertaining to a lead, they will mark that thread with a specific label (e.g. `"Lead"`).
+When the user receives an email pertaining to a lead, they will mark that thread with a specific label (e.g., `"Lead"`).
 This Ballerina program will run continuously in the background, polling the email server every 10 minutes for threads marked with this label.
 If an email is found, its content will be read and used to infer the following details
 * First name
 * Last name
 * Phone number